Zia Yusuf: Political career

-On 7 March 2025, it was reported that Reform MP Rupert Lowe was suspended from the party due to alleged physical threats of violence against Yusuf on "at least two occasions".
+On 7 March 2025, it was reported that Reform MP Rupert Lowe had been suspended from the party due to alleged physical threats of violence against Yusuf on "at least two occasions".
 Lowe said the allegations were "untrue and false".
-Furthermore, Lowe alleges that Yusuf may have forced him out of the party for "talking too much about 'mass deportations.
+Lowe alleged that Yusuf may have forced him out of the party for "talking too much about 'mass deportations.

-On 5 June 2025, Yusuf resigned his position as Chairman of Reform UK explaining that: "I no longer believe working to get a Reform government elected is a good use of my time, and hereby resign the office."
+On 5 June 2025, Yusuf resigned his position as Chairman of Reform UK, stating: "I no longer believe working to get a Reform government elected is a good use of my time, and hereby resign the office."
 It came hours after Reform MP Sarah Pochin called for a burqa ban, which led to a statement by the Reform leadership that it was not party policy.
 Yusuf said he had not been informed of Pochin's plans to call for a ban and said it was "dumb" for her to call for a measure which went against Reform policy.

 Two days later on 7 June 2025, Yusuf reversed his resignation following discussions with party leader Nigel Farage.
 He acknowledged that stepping down had been a hasty decision made in frustration.
 Upon his return, Yusuf took on a newly defined executive position, which included responsibilities over policy development, fundraising, media strategy, and leading the party's Department of Government Efficiency – apparently taking inspiration from the initiative of the same name set up by Elon Musk in the US.
 In a subsequent interview with The Sunday Times Yusuf said his intervention on Pochin's question had been an "error" and that if he were a Reform MP he would "probably" vote in favour of banning the burqa and other face coverings in public spaces.
 According to Nigel Farage, the reason Yusuf had initially quit was due to racist abuse he had received online.
 In an interview with Times Radio, Farage said: "I think it comes from the very hard extreme right.
 I have little doubt about that.
 They're Indian bots.
 Someone's paying for it to happen.
 I've no idea who it is."

+On 17 February 2026, Yusuf was appointed to Nigel Farage's frontbench team as spokesperson for Home Affairs.
+He was succeeded as Reform UK Head of Policy by James Orr in February 2026.
+Whilst appearing on Question Time on 25 June 2026, Yusuf appeared to confirm that he had previously tried to stand for Reform UK but was not selected by the party, calling the presumption that he had not offered himself for candidacy "inaccurate".